 If you can, it’s helpful to mix visits to the driving range with pitching and putting, as you can’t practice the latter at the range.

-If you exclusively visit the driving range, you will end up neglecting your short game, which is something that beginner golfers can’t afford to do!
+If you exclusively visit the driving range, you will neglect your short game, which beginner golfers can’t afford!

 How Do I Get Better at the Driving Range?

 The key to getting better at the driving range is practice.
-Because there’s no pressure at the range, you can set about practicing all aspects of your game without getting stressed.
+Because there’s no pressure at the range, you can practice all aspects of your game without stress.

 However, it’s helpful to set out a strategy when you’re practicing, as chopping and changing from club to club won’t do you any favors.

-Most golfers find it helpful to start with one club – perhaps an eight or nine iron – before moving on to longer irons, fairway woods, and driver.
+Most golfers find it helpful to start with one club – perhaps an eight or nine iron – before moving on to longer irons, fairway woods, and drivers.

-You need to hit every club in your bag slightly differently, so the key to improving at the range is practicing each of the different shots that you need to use out on the golf course.
+You need to hit every club in your bag slightly differently, so the key to improving at the range is practicing each of the shots you need to use on the golf course.

 What Order Do You Hit Clubs at a Driving Range?

-It’s best to start with your shorter irons and work your way up, as opposed to the other way around.
+It’s best to start with your shorter irons and work your way up instead of the other way around.
 So, when you get to the range, hit some looseners with your wedge before working your way from 9 downwards.